 Diesel Engine Architecture

-Air Intake Systems, the importance of unrestricted airflow, about air filters: types, maintenance intervals, and contamination effects, turbocharger basics, boost pressure, and implications for fuel and exhaust temperatures.
+Air Intake Systems, the importance of the diesel engine air intake, and about marine diesel air filters, types, maintenance intervals, and contamination effects, turbocharger basics and implications for fuel and exhaust temperatures and all about the marine engine turbocharger.

 Diesel Fuel Systems.
-All about Diesel Fuel and Diesel Fuel Additives, the Marine Diesel Fuel System, marine diesel fuel tanks, fuel supply and return lines, and high-pressure injection pumps, marine diesel injectors, fuel lift pumps.
+All about Diesel Fuel and Marine Diesel Fuel Treatment, the Marine Diesel Fuel System, marine diesel fuel tanks, fuel supply and return lines, and diesel fuel pumps, diesel injectors, diesel lift pumps.
 The impact of atomization quality, and how to test injectors.
 About fuel filters for diesel engines such as primary and secondary fuel filtration, water separators, and Racor-style filters.
+What about marine diesel fuel polishing systems?
 All about Engine Governors.
 Consider the factors about Marine Diesel Fuel Consumption.
 The Marine Diesel Engine Course will inform you better than the local marine mechanic and make you self-sufficient and save you a lot of cash.

 Engine Lubrication Systems.
-All about marine diesel oil systems, about what oil doeslubrication oil properties, about engine oil pump operation, crankcase ventilation, understanding oil sample analysis and how to take oil samples.
-The importance of the correct oil level and the dip stick, maintaining correct oil pressure with oil pressure sensors and the consequences of low-pressure events.
-How to change oil in a marine engine and engine oil extractors.
+All about marine diesel oil systems, about what oil does, lubrication oil properties, about engine oil pump operation and also about oil pump priming. crankcase ventilation, understanding engine oil testing and how to take oil samples and engine oil analysis.
+The importance of the correct oil level and the dip stick, maintaining correct oil pressure with engine oil pressure sensors and the consequences of low-pressure events.
+There is also more about changing oil in a boat engine and what happens with to much oil in engine, and about boat engine oil extractors.
+There is also practical information on serious events such as water in oil in engine.
+We should not forget boat transmissions and boat gearbox oil checks.
+The subject of diesel compression tests is worth considering.
+More practical information about diesel engine gaskets, and a popular subject of marine diesel engine oil consumption and diesel engine oil additives.

 The Exhaust System.
-About the marine engine exhaust, wet exhaust systems, water traps and silencers, waterlocks, and anti-siphon valves, backpressure and noise reduction features.
+About the marine engine exhaust, and about turbochargers, wet exhaust systems, water traps and waterlocks, and anti-siphon valves, exhaust backpressure and noise reduction features.
 All about hydrolock incidents.

 This module is about proactive engine care.
 The emphasis is on adhering to manufacturer schedules, preventing failures at sea, and extending engine life.
 Daily and Pre-Departure Checks of oil level, coolant level, belts, hoses, and raw-water flow verification.
 Visual inspections for leaks, corrosion, vibration, and loose connections.
 Scheduled Maintenance, oil and filter replacement procedures and safe disposal, primary and secondary fuel filter changes, cartridge and spin-on types.
 Bleeding air from the fuel system after filter service.
 Raw-water pump servicing, impeller replacement, and seal inspection.
 Heat exchanger cleaning and anode replacement and belt tensioning and replacement intervals.